mjrgh/DCSExplorer/README.md

 mentions of the technology, and those few mentions are really skimpy.
-There's a skeletal [Wikipedia page](https://en.wikipedia.org/wiki/Digital_Compression_System), and a sort of [marketing-highlights article](https://web.archive.org/web/20070929205008/http://pinballhq.com/willy/willy3.htm) from a long-defunct pinball 'zine (remember 'zines?) that's only still accessible at all thanks to [the Wayback Machine](https://web.archive.org/), and that's about it.
+There's a skeletal [Wikipedia page](https://en.wikipedia.org/wiki/Digital_Compression_System), and a sort of [marketing-highlights article](https://web.archive.org/web/20070929205008/http://pinballhq.com/willy/willy3.htm) posted to a Usenet pinball group, still accessible thanks to [the Wayback Machine](https://web.archive.org/).
+And that's about it.

 [PinMame](https://github.com/vpinball/pinmame) is another place to look for a certain amount technical information, but that will only